-For our battery, we chose to custom build our battery using 18560 Samsung 30Q cells in a 12 x 4 format.
-We chose this as was the most economic blend of capacity, nominal voltage, discharge rate, and size.
+For our battery, we chose to custom build our battery using 18560 Samsung 30Q cells in a 12s4p format.
+We chose this as it was the most economic blend of capacity, discharge rate, and size.
+Samsung 30Q cells support a capacity of 3Ah, a nominal voltage of 3.6V, a continuous discharge rate of 15A, while being 18mm in diameter and 560mm in length.
+This means our full pack will support 60A continuous battery current & 518Wh total battery energy, which for an average user user of 18Wh/mile [10] equates to 30 miles of range.
+Further, our total battery size will be 8.7 inches by 5.5 inches by 2.0 inches, which can fit comfortably on the underside of our longboard deck.
 Additionally, we chose an LLT Smart BMS to protect our battery, as it comes integrated with a bluetooth module, allowing us to monitor the parallel group voltages and configure its charging/balancing behavior.